Nick Jr. (UK & Ireland): Identity

 Dora the Explorer and The Hoobs had their premieres the same day of the rebrand.
 Before closing down at 7 p.m.
 (8 p.m. after Autumn 2002), it would air the Bedtime Business segment, followed by a short closedown bumper featuring some characters from Nick Jr. shows and an announcement telling viewers to resume watching at 6 a.m., before cutting to a static yellow screen with the characters and the broadcast times until 6 a.m. the next morning.
 In Autumn 2002, they updated their DOG to a much cleaner, organised and less opaque state.

 Just before Noggin signed on, an ident showing the logo as two caterpillars played during the last advertisement break at 8 p.m.
-Then in 2005, this was supplemented with a sting ident of the Nick Jr. and Noggin logos flipping back and forth.
+Then in 2005, this was supplemented with a sting ident of the Nick Jr logo (as two snails) and the Noggin logo flipping back and forth.
 After Noggin finished airing, it would play an ident of a UFO flying away, and cut to a dark blue version of the 2002 signoff screen, just telling viewers to come back at 6 a.m.

 In July 2004, some in-vision morning presenters were introduced to the network.
 Neal Wright (Zak) and Jennifer Johnston (Jen) presented and hosted this block simply called "The Garden."
 Alongside them, there was a puppet plant called Bud, and a blue ball of light/firefly named Izzy.

-Also around this period in 2004, Nick Jr. started to use the 2D American animal idents originally introduced there in 2003.
+Also, around this period in 2004, Nick Jr. started to use the 2D American animal idents originally introduced there in 2003.
 It is unknown when they stopped showing them.
 At the same time, Nick Jr. reeled in the new look of Face to their channel introduced in America the year prior, usually referred to as "Modern Face".
 He was still voiced by David Holt.
 Nick Jr. made the unusual decision to not drop the original Face, leaving Modern Face and Face's old look broadcasting simultaneously, much to the confusion of viewers.
 The UK-dubbed version of Modern Face is extremely hard to come across.

 In the spring of 2005, a new animated presenter appeared on the channel alongside Face at the time.
 This was Piper O'Possum, who presented the UK input of Nick Jr. until its rebrand on 30 April 2010.
 She was re-dubbed by Alex Kelly and lasted longer on the UK feed than in the US by three years.
-Between this time and 4 September 2005, a mix of Old Face, Modern Face, Piper, The Garden and the Early Worms hosted the channel.
+Between this time and 4 September 2005, a mix of Old Face, Modern Face, Piper, The Garden, The Early Worms and The Baby Bumpers hosted the channel.